 Use the Databricks notebook and file editor

 This page describes some of the functions available with the Databricks notebook and file editor, including code suggestions and autocomplete, variable inspection, code folding, and side-by-side diffs.
+When you use the notebook or the file editor, Databricks Assistant is available to help you generate, explain, and debug code.
+See Use Databricks Assistant for details.

 Autocomplete

-• Server autocomplete accesses the cluster for defined types, classes, and objects, as well as SQL database and table names.
+Autocomplete automatically completes code segments as you type them.
+Completable objects include types, classes, and objects, as well as SQL database and table names.

-To activate server autocomplete, attach your notebook to a cluster and run all cells that define completable objects.
 Autocomplete suggestions automatically appear you type in a cell.
 Use the up and down arrow keys or your mouse to select a suggestion, and press Tab or Enter to insert the selection into the cell.

 Note